+- - 1.
+Pot files (.pot) (see Section 6.3.1 are text-based files which contain one file per time instance. - 2.
+Time-series data files (.tsdf) are binary files where all time instants are stored in one file. - 3. matlab files (.mat) are also stored in binary format.
+Matlab files can also contain multiple time series. - 4.
+Time-series container files (.tsdfc), contain references to at least one .tsdf file, along with other information about the time series.
+See Section 6.3.2 for more information.

-- -p potfilename = base filename for the potential and current data files.
-For pot files (see Section 6.3.1 for details of the format), if the -s option is used, map3d will append a number and the extensions .pot to this base filename (see -s option).
-For binary time series (.tsdf) files, the -s option specifies the start and end frame numbers to be read from the file.
-With no -s option, map3d searches for a single .pot file named potfilename.pot or for a time series file named potfilename.tsdf and will read in all time instants from the file.
-Note also that if you omit the extension, as with geometry files, it will try to match a .pot or .tsdf extension for you. - -s num1 num2 = range of frame numbers to read.
-If we are reading data from .pot or .grad files, map3d appends each of the numbers between num1 and num2 to the value of potfilename to make complete pot filenames. - eg., -p good-map -s 1 3 expands to: good-map001.pot good-map002.pot good-map003.pot
+The -s option determines how many frames to load.
+In the case of pot files, this controls which pot files to open (If -s is omitted, it will only open the pot file specified).
+For binary files, the -s option specifies the start and end frame numbers to be read from the file.
+With no -s option, map3d will read in all time instants from the file.
+Note also that if you omit the extension, as with geometry files, it will try to match a .pot, .tsdf, .mat, or .tsdfc extension for you.

+For files with multiple time series (matlab or tsdf containers), you may specify the time series by the command line with the "@" suffix appended to the filename followed by the time series index within the file.

+eg., -p file.mat01 reads the first time series and eg., -p file.tsdfc02 reads the second time series.

+-s num1 num2 = range of frame numbers to read.
+If we are reading data from .pot or .grad files, map3d appends each of the numbers between num1 and num2 to the value of potfilename to make complete pot filenames.
+However, you must run map3d with the full pot filename (one of the pot files in the series).

+eg., -p good-map001.pot -s 1 3 expands to:

+good-map001.pot good-map002.pot good-map003.pot